It's hard to miss the Google Answer Box these days.

 Template-related tasks that focus on altering entire page templates to deliver better user experience in the Answer Box.
 These can be great wins because they pay off at scale.

 Naturally, both can be quite demanding.
 For example, updating content on a page might require sourcing additional data or other information to make it more enticing for the featured snippet.

 Similarly, editing a template might mean reworking additional pages created with the same template or involving a development team.

 For that reason, we recommend working on pages that need the smallest amount of work first, then slowly moving to updating more demanding content.

-Today, you can optimize your content to appear in the Featured Snippet, and elevate your content to the top of SERPs even if it doesn’t rank in the first position.
-This can get tricky fast, but organizing the opportunity by intent and then page type is a helpful framework for segmenting opportunities and the tactics taken to improve.
+Today, you can optimize your content to appear in the Featured Snippet and elevate your content to the top of SERPs even if it doesn’t rank in the first position.

-Is the Answer Box a part of your SEO strategy?
+Is the Answer Box a part of your content marketing strategy?
 Let me know in the comments below!